a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

 This is certainly a sensible, common sense answer.
 And the function that we implement will do the same thing in certain situations.
 However, <a href="https://tools.ietf.org/html/rfc7231#section-4.3.4" target="_blank">RFC 7231 (HTTP/1.1 Semantics and Content)</a> contains the formal specification for the `PUT` method.
 I've excerpted some of the most important parts of the spec below:

+<blockquote><strong>4.3.4.
+PUT</strong>
-<blockquote>The PUT method requests that the state of the target resource be created or replaced with the state defined by the representation enclosed in the request message payload.
+<p style="margin: 5px 0 0 10px">The PUT method requests that the state of the target resource be created or replaced with the state defined by the representation enclosed in the request message payload.
 <br>...<br>
 If the target resource does not have a current representation and the PUT successfully creates one, then the origin server MUST inform the user agent by sending a 201 (Created) response.
 If the target resource does have a current representation and that representation is successfully modified in accordance with the state of the enclosed representation, then the origin server MUST send either a 200 (OK) or a 204 (No Content) response to indicate successful completion of the request
 <br>....<br>
 An origin server SHOULD verify that the PUT representation is consistent with any constraints the server has for the target resource that cannot or will not be changed by the PUT.
 <br>....<br>
 The fundamental difference between the POST and PUT methods is highlighted by the different intent for the enclosed representation.
 The target resource in a POST request is intended to handle the enclosed representation according to the resource's own semantics, whereas the enclosed representation in a PUT request is defined as replacing the state of the target resource.
-Hence, the intent of PUT is idempotent and visible to intermediaries, even though the exact effect is only known by the origin server.
+Hence, the intent of PUT is idempotent and visible to intermediaries, even though the exact effect is only known by the origin server.</p>
 </blockquote>

-I know, the language is highly technical and much more complex than the simple "update" process from my hypothetical answer.
-Fear not, implementing the `PUT` method per the specification doesn't require much additional effort, which we will see shortly.
+I know, the language is highly technical and much more complex than the answer to the hypothetical question I posed.
+Fear not, implementing the `PUT` method per the specification doesn't require much additional effort.

 ### `update_widget_reqparser` Request Parser